Next Page Previous Page Home Tools & Aids Search Handbook

 various residual plots do not indicate any serious problems with the model

 The first plot is a normal probability plot of the residuals.
 The second plot is a run sequence plot of the residuals.
-The remaining plots are plots of the residuals against each of the factors and each of the interaction terms.
+The remaining plots show the residuals plotted against each of the factors and each of the interaction terms.

 Conclusions We make the following conclusions based on the above plots.

 1. Main Effects and Interactions: The X1 and X2 scatter plots are "flat" (as they must be since X1 and X2 were explicitly included in the model).
 The X3 plot shows some structure as does the X1*X3, the X2*X3, and the X1*X2*X3 plots.
 The X1*X2 plot shows little structure.
-The net effect is that the relative ordering of these scatter plots is very much in agreement (again, as it must be) with the relative ordering of the "unimportant" factors given on lines 3-7 of the Yates table.
-From the Yates table and the X2*X3 plot, it is seen that the next most influential term to be added to the model would be X2*X3.
-In effect, these plots offer a higher-resolution confirmation of the ordering that was in the Yates table.
+The net effect is that the relative ordering of these scatter plots is very much in agreement (again, as it must be) with the relative ordering of the "unimportant" factors.
+From the table of effects and the X2*X3 residual plot, the third most influential term to be added to the model would be X2*X3.
+In effect, these plots offer a higher-resolution confirmation of the ordering of effects.
 On the other hand, none of these other factors "passed" the criteria given in the previous section, and so these factors, suggestively influential as they might be, are still not influential enough to be added to the model.

 2. Time Drift: The run sequence scatter plot is random.
 Hence there does not appear to be a drift either from time, or from any factor (e.g., temperature, humidity, pressure, etc.) possibly correlated with time.

-3. Normality: The normal probability plot of the 8 residuals has some curvature, which suggests that additional terms might be added.
-On the other hand, the correlation coefficient of the 8 ordered residuals and the 8 theoretical normal N(0,1) order statistic medians (which define the two axes of the plot) has the value 0.934, which is well within acceptable (5%) limits of the normal probability plot correlation coefficient test for normality.
+3. Normality: The normal probability plot of the eight residuals has some trend, which suggests that additional terms might be added.
+On the other hand, the correlation coefficient of the 8 ordered residuals and the eight theoretical normal N(0,1) order statistic medians (which define the two axes of the plot) has the value 0.934, which is well within acceptable (5 %) limits of the normal probability plot correlation coefficient test for normality.
 Thus, the plot is not so non-linear as to reject normality.

 as a parsimonious, but good, representation of the sensitivity phenomenon under study.